Harvard Prevails in Admissions Appeal, Setting Up High Court Showdown

 The case is significant because it’s the first appellate ruling in a group of high-profile lawsuits challenging admissions policies as harming Asians, and it’s a rebuke to the federal government.

 The Justice Department filed a similar suit last month against Yale University claiming that its policies discriminated against Asians.

-And the nonprofit group behind the Harvard case — Students for Fair Admissions, which has 20,000 dues-paying members — has also sued the University of North Carolina.
+And Students for Fair Admissions has also sued the University of North Carolina.
 That lawsuit claims that an out-of-state Asian male who had a 25% chance of admission to UNC would have a 99% chance of admission if he had exactly the same application but were Black.

 The Wall Street Journal recently speculated that Justice Amy Coney Barrett, the only member of the high court who didn’t go to law school at Harvard or Yale, might tip the court’s balance away from racial preferences.